 With his remarks, he expressed clear support for students’ right to speak out and to take part in public debate.

-Later in the evening, the action moved to the BSG hall for the Student Council’s protest cantus.
-The event was both a statement and an invitation to dialogue.
+Later that evening, the conversation continued at the bar of Poincafé, the new student café and multipurpose space, created for and by students.
+In an open debate, students engaged in dialogue with one another about the potential impact of the budget cuts.
 The measures being challenged remain under political discussion.
 What the gathering on the Etterbeek campus made clear is this: the debate is alive, and students are determined to have their say in what they see as a defining conversation about the future of higher education.